 Offboarding checklist for structured exit management

 The first impression is crucial.
-But the last impression is no less important.
-Employees who leave the company should therefore be accompanied just as professionally as new employees.
-With structured offboarding, you can leave a positive impression on departing employees and turn them into brand ambassadors for your company.
+But the last is no less important.
+Employees who leave the company should therefore be supported just as professionally as new employees.
+With structured offboarding, you leave a positive impression even on departing employees and turn them into brand ambassadors for your company.
 In this guide, you will receive a free template with which you can create your individual offboarding checklist and ensure a professional offboarding experience.

 What is an offboarding checklist?
 And why do I need it?